 - Makes it easier for people to review all the pieces of information, move cards around, and group pieces of information they feel are related.

-- Create a holistic view of the user experience.
+- Quickly creates a holistic view of the user experience.

 - Helps determine how to organize and structure information that makes sense to users, so it can be easily accessed within an information architecture.